BlockBuilderJoe/BlockBuilder-API/builder/Builder API.md

 	![[img/Screenshot 2024-02-07 at 10.14.39.png]]

-2. Set it up like the image below and click the button: Create a Deployment Please note it requires an **Nvidia A40 GPU as a minimum** - the performance scales well with higher cards but it has the best price to performance with the A40 Tier
+2. Set it up like the image below and click the button: Create a Deployment
+    > **📝 Note:** Requires an **Nvidia A40 GPU as a minimum** - the performance scales well with higher cards but it has the best price to performance with the A40 Tier
    ![[img/Screenshot 2024-02-07 at 10.15.53.png]]

 3. Now you can install Replicate: